opendocsg/slw-judgments-backfill/2003_SGHC_140/report.md

 **Whether the Disciplinary Committee erred in preferring the Complainants’ evidence**

 22     Since the Complainants and Quan clearly had conflicting versions of what happened, the first issue that concerned the Court was whether the Disciplinary Committee had erred in preferring the Complainants’ evidence over that of Quan and his witnesses.
-In this respect, it is trite law that as regards the credibility of witnesses, a Court which has not had the advantage of observing those witnesses would be slow to disturb the assessment of the judge below, unless he was plainly wrong: see _Clark v Edinburgh & District Tramways Co Ltd_ [1919] SC (HL) 35 _,_ applied by the Singapore Court in _Peh Eng Leng v Pek Eng Leong_ [1996] 2 SLR 305.
+In this respect, it is trite law that as regards the credibility of witnesses, a Court which has not had the advantage of observing those witnesses would be slow to disturb the assessment of the judge below, unless he was plainly wrong: see _Clark v Edinburgh & District Tramways Co Ltd_ [1919] SC (HL) 35 _,_ applied by the Singapore Court in _Peh Eng Leng v Pek Eng Leong_ <span class="citation">[1996] 2 SLR 305</span>.

 23     Having due regard to this principle, we were not able to say that the Disciplinary Committee was plainly wrong in accepting the Complainants’ evidence in preference to that of Quan.
 The Disciplinary Committee was justified in considering that Quan’s supporting witnesses (Corin and Low) were not disinterested witnesses.
 As such, they were entitled to prefer the Complainants’ version of events and this Court proceeded to determine whether the charges were made out on the basis of those facts.